First Universal Races Congress: Participants

 Felix Adler was the delegate from the United States National Bureau of Education, as it was then known.
-Anthropologist Franz Boas, an outspoken opponent of racism, spoke on ‘'The Instability of Human Types'’, which questioned the very notion of race and racial purity.
+Anthropologist Franz Boas, an outspoken opponent of racism, spoke on "The Instability of Human Types", which questioned the very notion of race and racial purity.
 British anthropologist and ethnologist Alfred Cort Haddon wrote a paper for the journal Science about the congress.
-Bengali humanist philosopher Brajendra Nath Seal, a proponent of Brahmo Samaj who worked in comparative religion, delivered an address entitled "Race Origin" introducing the concept of group divergence as it relates to human evolutionary genetics and the effects of reproductive isolation.
+Bengali humanist philosopher Brajendra Nath Seal, a proponent of Brahmo Samaj who worked in comparative religion, delivered an address entitled "Race Origin", introducing the concept of group divergence as it relates to human evolutionary genetics and the effects of reproductive isolation.
 Writer, physician and reformer Charles Eastman, a Santee Sioux and Anglo-American who was active in politics and Native American rights, represented the American Indian at the congress.
 Sarah J. Garnet accompanied her sister Susan McKinney Steward, who delivered her paper ("Colored American Women") to the congress.
 The pioneering physician Frances Hoggan spoke.
 W. E. B. Du Bois observed that the congress could clarify the state of scientific knowledge about the meaning of "race" and presented his paper, "The Negro Race in the United States of America".
 Mary White Ovington, co-founder of the NAACP, was in attendance and Mojola Agbebi, an advocate of self-governance for African churches, delivered a paper.
 William Sanders Scarborough was the delegate from Wilberforce University, the first African-American-owned college in the United States.
-The head of the Baháʼí Faith, 'Abdu'l-Bahá, was invited to speak; he sent representatives, a letter and presentations by a number of Baháʼís.
+The head of the Bahá'í Faith, 'Abdu'l-Bahá, was invited to speak; he sent representatives, a letter and presentations by a number of Bahá'ís.
 Other religious speakers included Thomas William Rhys Davids, Genchi Kato and Alfred Caldecott.

-On the second meeting of the conference Yahya Dowlatabadi the representative of Iran suggests that each session of the future congresses being held in each of 5 continents respectively.
-The participants agree except of few objections to Australia due to its lack of population.
+On the second meeting of the conference, Yahya Dowlatabadi the representative of Iran suggested that each session of the future congresses be held in each of five continents respectively.
+The participants agreed except for a few objections to Australia, due to its lack of population.

 Attendees who did not speak at the Congress also included some present and future social reformers.
 Among them were Hull House founder Jane Addams, psychologist John Dewey, author H. G. Wells, and a man listed as a "barrister-at-law" in Johannesburg, South Africa, Mohandas Gandhi.

 After the congress, Dusé Mohamed Ali founded the African Times and Orient Review in London.
 Its first issue proclaimed that "the recent Universal Races Congress, convened in the Metropolis of the Anglo-Saxon world, clearly demonstrated that there was ample need for a Pan-Oriental, Pan-African journal in the seat of the British Empire".